Updated April 24, 2025 10:39 AM PT

 Chase has over 80 locations in Georgia with plans to add more, and more than 4,700 branches and more than 15,000 ATMs in the U.S.

-And if you're not in range of a branch, you can easily manage your account from their desktop site or mobile app.
+And if you're not in range of a branch, account management is easy via their desktop site or mobile banking app.

 Chase checking accounts provide access to their branches and ATMs and online banking services, as well as Autosave automatic transfers.
 Here's a few of their popular accounts to consider: